Coole Park: History

 And saplings root among the broken stone."

-Coole House may have been damaged in the Irish Civil War (1922–23).
-Margaret Gregory, the widowed wife of Robert Gregory, sold the estate to the Irish state in 1927, with life tenancy for her mother-in-law.
+Coole House was sold by Margaret Gregory, the widowed wife of Robert Gregory, to the Irish state in 1927, with life tenancy for her mother-in-law.
 Lady Gregory died in 1932 and the furnishings were soon auctioned off.
-By the 1960s the state had allowed the Gregorys' former house to fall into a ruin, a neglect deplored by Micheál Mac Liammóir in 1964.
-Indeed, according to the National Archives, the building was actively demolished by the state in 1941.
+According to the National Archives, the building fell into a ruin, a neglect deplored by Micheál Mac Liammóir in 1964, and was demolished by the state in 1941.
 Today, all that remains is the plinth on which it stood.

 Today

 The grounds are open to the public all year round (free admission).
 A visitor centre located in the former outbuildings (late 18th century) operates during high season (April to September inclusive).
 The centre offers tea rooms, an audio/visual presentation on Lady Gregory and the literary history of Coole Park, and also a multi-media exhibition called "Coole Park through the eyes of 'Me and Nu', Granddaughters of Lady Gregory".

-In 2014, disease forced the felling of many trees in Coole Park for safety reasons, as confirmed by the National Parks and Wildlife Service (Ireland).
+In 2014, fungal disease forced the felling of many trees in Coole Park for safety reasons, as confirmed by the National Parks and Wildlife Service (Ireland).